-Competitive shooter Dillen Easley shares with ShootSteel.com his thoughts on 3-Gun rifle setups:
+Competitive shooter Dillen Easley shares with ShootSteel.com his thoughts on 3-Gun rifle setups for competition:

 I want to break this up into “wants” vs “needs”, but let’s be honest, those “wants” are what can be really attractive to those amongst us who could never just build something with Legos and leave it alone!
 I want to explain what you need to do well, some things you might want in order to make competing a little easier, and then I’ll explain what I use.

 Numero Uno – NEEDS

 In all reality, almost any rifle will have the ability to hit 4 moa targets commonly seen within 3-gun and multigun competitions.
 The AR platform dominates for multiple reasons from ergonomics and ability to customize, to the variability in caliber choices.
 The most common setup is going to be in .223 with a 16-18″ barrel.
 You don’t want to sleep on rifles like the IWI Galil when it’s in .223 with a free floating 16” barrel now available in it’s 2nd generation, I’ve used one to podium in my division!
 Once you have the rifle, you’re going to need at least one optic and mount if shooting anything other than TacIrons /

 Limited division.
 There are budget offerings in 1-4x, 1-6x, and even first focal plane 1-8x scopes like the new Strike Eagle.
 You can arguably be competitive with what you now have!